DanaRaleign/score-board/README.md

 The leaderboard page should focus on displaying ranked results.

 The personal rank page should focus on showing a single rank view.

+When adding features, prefer small, readable changes.

+When updating the interface, keep labels and actions easy to understand.

+## Recommended Workflow